tianlinxu312/Everything-about-LLMs/README.md

 In CLIP, we have trained two encoders to extract features from image and text inputs.

 ### Stable Diffusion

+#### Image to Image
+An implementation of Stable Diffusion Image-to-Image can be found [here](./stable_diffusion_img2img.py).
+Alternatively, you can also play with [this notebook](https://colab.research.google.com/drive/15MS1tAK69Nbdv6cnkN0U8GrJAYwtbuw9?usp=sharing).

 ## Engineering magics for training an LLM